Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Decision Boundaries

-The decision boundaries are places in the features space where the classification of a point / example changes.
+The KNN algorithm can be thought of as assigning a label to an object withing the space enclosed by a decision boundary.
+Decision boundaries are places in the features space where the classification of a point / example changes.

 Voronoi Diagram / Partitioning